-The historic colonial centre of Paraty and four natural areas in the south of Brazil have been included on the World Heritage List.
+This heritage site includes the historic colonial centre of Paraty and four natural areas in the Ilha Grande area in the south of Brazil.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.